Malaysanghvi17/Kanban-Board-based-Project-Task-Management-tool/README.md

 ## Steps to Run the Project
 1. Clone the repository,
-2.
-3. Set up the backend:
+2. Set up the backend:
 cd backend
 dotnet restore
 dotnet run
 The API should now be running on http://localhost:5126

-5. Set up the frontend:
+3. Set up the frontend:
-Copycd ../frontend
+cd ../frontend
 npm install
 npm start
 The React app should now be running on http://localhost:3000